 The primary aim of this analysis was to estimate the cost-effectiveness of elagolix, an oral gonadotropin-releasing hormone (GnRH) antagonist, for the treatment of endometriosis-associated pain in adult, pre-menopausal women.
-Quality-adjusted survival and health care costs were estimated for elagolix and comparator treatment, using a health care system perspective with the target population age ranging between 32 and 50 years, starting from the average age of treatment initiation31 and concluding at the average age of menopause.
-Importantly, we note that, due to differences in trial design, outcome measurement, the age of comparator studies, and other factors as highlighted in Section 3, our only recourse was to model the cost-effectiveness of elagolix as compared to no active treatment (i.e., placebo).
+Quality-adjusted survival and health care costs were estimated for elagolix and comparator treatment using a health care sector perspective.
+The target population age ranged between 32 and 50 years, starting from the average age of treatment initiation and concluding at the average age of menopause.
+The cost-effectiveness of elagolix was compared to no active treatment (i.e., placebo with non-specific rescue analgesics) due to differences between the elagolix evidence and other active treatment evidence in trial design, outcome measurement, age of cohort, and other factors highlighted in Section 3.
+For both elagolix and no active treatment, failure to respond (i.e., reduction in pain and use of analgesics) was modeled with subsequent lines of therapy, namely surgeries and add-back therapy.

 Costs and outcomes were discounted at 3% per year.
 Incremental costs and outcomes were calculated comparing the intervention to its comparator.
-The model was developed in Microsoft Excel (Redmond, VA).
+The model was developed in Microsoft Excel 2016 (Redmond, WA).
 The model framework and assumptions are described in detail below.